 James is the Technology Manager to the Institute for Emerging Issues.
 He oversaw the technical build up and build out project of the IEI Commons and eleven meeting space rooms.
 He also oversees the transition and expansion of IEI’s technical needs at the James B. Hunt, Jr. Library, and any technical needs that arise as IEI’s goals expand.

-Ginny Inman is the newest member of the Communications team at IEI.
-As a Communication Associate, she collaborates with policy managers in order to better communicate the goals, objectives, and details of the department and cultivates IEI’s communication outreach throughout the state of North Carolina.
+Ginny Inman is the senior member of the Communications team at IEI.
+As a Communications Associate, she collaborates with policy managers in order to better communicate the goals, objectives, and details of the department and strategically cultivates IEI’s communication outreach throughout the state of North Carolina.
 Before joining IEI, Ginny worked as Communication Specialist at NCSU’s Department of Urban Affairs and Community service, where she produced videos and edited web content and the end of grade testing materials for the state of North Carolina.
 She holds a M.A. in Communications from North Carolina State University and a B.A. in Communication Studies and a minor in Journalism from the University of North Carolina at Wilmington.

 Juan is a Technical Coordinator at IEI.
 He is a native of Kinston, NC, and he did his undergraduate work at Winston-Salem State University, where he earned a Bachelor of Science in Music Business.
 Juan is also a singer and former dancer with the street dance team “ART” from Winston-Salem State University.
 Juan has had a professional career in television as a production assistant, crew chief, and television director for WXII-TV12 in Winston-Salem, NC, and later as a television director and production supervisor for News14Carolina in Raleigh, NC.